neefrehman/make-matrix/README.md

 // With types
 makeMatrix<T>(
     dimensions: number | number[],
-    initialValues?: T
+    initialValues?: T | (() => T)
 ): Matrix<T>;
 ```

 ### Parameters

 -   `dimensions` — The desired dimensions of the matrix.
 A number or array of numbers.
 -   `initialValues` — The value that each point in the matrix will initialise to.
-Optional (defaults to `null`).
-Can be anything.
+Can take any value.
+If a callback is passed, it will be run for each point in the matrix, which will be initialised to the callbacks returned value.
+(Optional — defaults to `null`).

 ### Returns

--   `Matrix` — A multidimensional array of your desired dimensions, with each point initialised to equal the `initialValues` parameter.
+-   `Matrix` — A multidimensional array of your desired dimensions, with each point initialised to equal the `initialValues` parameter (or its returned value).

 ## Contributing